 A night mouth guard is a made to fit hard mouthpiece that attaches to your upper arch.
 A lower arch mouth guard can be made, however, we have found that the tongue will push the night guard out and are not as effective.

-Night mouth guards are highly recommended whenever we place crowns, especially crowns or veneers on front teeth and full mouth restorations.
+Night mouth guards are highly recommended whenever we place dental crowns Colorado Springs, especially crowns or veneers on front teeth and full mouth restorations.
 You are investing in your teeth when placing these restorations and a night mouth guard is a great insurance policy to make sure they stay intact and healthy.